 In the November 2016 general election, Nevada voters approved Question 2, making it legal for adults aged 21 and over to buy and use recreational marijuana.

->

-> The new law – known officially as the Regulation and Taxation of Marijuana Act -- takes effect in Nevada on January 1, 2017.
+The new law – known officially as the Regulation and Taxation of Marijuana Act -- took effect in Nevada on January 1, 2017.

->

-> Until then, it remains unlawful to use or possess weed in Nevada unless you are entitled to do so under Nevada's medical marijuana laws.
-And it will still be legally to sell pot or to possess marijuana with the intent to sell it unless you have a valid license for selling marijuana issued by the state of Nevada.
+Before then, it was unlawful to use or possess weed in Nevada unless you were entitled to do so under Nevada's medical marijuana laws.
+And it is still illegal to sell pot or to possess marijuana with the intent to sell it unless you have a valid license for selling marijuana issued by the state of Nevada.

->

-> To help you better understand how Question 2 changes Nevada marijuana laws, our Las Vegas, Nevada criminal defense lawyers discuss the following, below:
+To help you better understand how Question 2 changes Nevada marijuana laws, our Las Vegas, Nevada criminal defense lawyers discuss the following, below:

 - 1. How much weed can I legally possess in Nevada?